mirkomarras/fair-voice/README.md

                   tot_test_users=None,
                   test_equality=default,
                   test_per_lang=False,
-                  load_test_users=False):
-    """
+                  load_test_users=False)
+```
-    Function that takes the metadata files generated by "prepare_fair_voice" function and generated the csv files that will be used for testing and training.
+Function that takes the metadata files generated by "prepare_fair_voice" function and generated the csv files that
+will be used for testing and training.

+Parameters:\
-    :param metadata: the file with the metadata of all the users
+*metadata*: the file with the metadata of all the users\
-    :param info_start_id: the id of the first metadata from which the split need to start.
-If "info_start_id" = X then split_dataset will process all the files described in the file "info_metadata_X_Y.csv", so all the files unitl Y will be splitted
+*info_start_id*: the id of the first metadata from which the split need to start.
+If "info_start_id" = X then split_dataset will process all the files described in the file "info_metadata_X_Y.csv", so all the files unitl Y will be splitted\
-    :param encoding: encoding of the csv, they are the same of the built-in "open" function
+*encoding*: encoding of the csv, they are the same of the built-in "open" function\
-    :param dir_metadata: directory where the file of metadata is saved
+*dir_metadata*: directory where the file of metadata is saved\
-    :param dir_dataset: directory where the dataset is saved
+*dir_dataset*: directory where the dataset is saved\
-    :param test_percentage: percentage of the dataset to be used for testing
+*test_percentage*: percentage of the dataset to be used for testing\
-    :param sample_equality: if True it can be used a cap to reduce the number of audio samples considered for each user.
-    The cap is specified by the parameter "sample_cap".
+*sample_equality*: if True it can be used a cap to reduce the number of audio samples considered for each user.
+The cap is specified by the parameter "sample_cap".\
-    :param sample_cap: as a dictionary it can be used to specify the cap of audios of each user for each language dataset where the key is the language and the values is the cap, so the audio samples of each user will not be more than the specified value.
+*sample_cap*: as a dictionary it can be used to specify the cap of audios of each user for each language dataset where the key is the language and the values is the cap, so the audio samples of each user will not be more than the specified value.
 As an integer it will be used as the cap for every language.
-This parameter is used only when "sample_equality" is True.
+This parameter is used only when "sample_equality" is True.\
-    :param strong_equality: for each group N users are taken for tests.
-N is chosen in this way:
+*strong_equality*: for each group N users are taken for tests.
+N is chosen in this way:\
-                                        N * groups = len(dataset) * test_percentage
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;N * groups = len(dataset) * test_percentage\
-                            it can happen that some groups are represented by a number of users less than N.
-                            In this situation:
+It can happen that some groups are represented by a number of users less than N. In this situation:
-                            - strong_equality = True ensure the equality of users in the groups for testing changing the value of N = len(group with least number of users), but the number of users for testing does not satisfy the test_percentage.
+-   strong_equality = True ensures the equality of users in the groups for testingchanging the value of N = len(group with least number of users), but the number of users for testing does not satisfy the test_percentage.
 -   strong_equality = False does not satisfy the equality of users among the groups, and satisfies the test_percentage taking more users from the most represented group

-    :param sample_groups_equality: if True the number of audio samples will be equalised among the groups (female old, female young, male old, male young)
+*sample_groups_equality*: if True the number of audio samples will be equalised among the groups (female old, female young, male old, male young)\
-    :param tot_test_users: if not None it is equal to the number of users used for testing
+*tot_test_users*: if not None it is equal to the number of users used for testing\
-    :param test_equality: an array of 3 possible values ["random", "age", "gender"].
+*test_equality*: an array of 3 possible values ["random", "age", "gender"].
 For each value a testing file will be generated with the type of balancing chosen.
-With "random" the couples of audio paths for test are chosen randomly, with "age" the couples are balanced by age and with "gender" the couples are balanced by gender.
+With "random" the couples of audio paths for test are chosen randomly, with "age" the couples are balanced by age and with "gender" the couples are balanced by gender.\
-    :param test_per_lang: if True the audio paths couples used for testing will be separated in multiple files depending on the language of the users, so each testing file will have couples among users of the same language
+*test_per_lang*: if True the audio paths couples used for testing will be separated in multiple files depending on the language of the users, so each testing file will have couples among users of the same language\
-    :param load_test_users: if True the users used for testing are loaded from the files or the users chosen for testing will be saved at the end of the function if "tot_test_users" is None
+*load_test_users*: if True the users used for testing are loaded from the files or the users chosen for testing will be saved at the end of the function if "tot_test_users" is None

-    :return:
-    """
-```
+This function does not return anything.

 ## Models
 Based on the work done by our previous studies, we have made available a set of pre-trained models that can be downloaded [here](https://drive.google.com/drive/folders/1vRk5J4Nf-ohGRSnguPRkgNMh4i8n0UWB).